xpika/blog/posts/hackage-helps-developing-a-lot.md

 <code>git pull &lt;repo-url&gt;</code>

-If however, you upload it toÂ <a href="http://hackage.haskell.org">hackage</a>, both the downloading and installation can be done in a simple:
+If however, you upload it to <a href="http://hackage.haskell.org">hackage</a>, both the downloading and installation can be done in a simple:

 <code>cabal install &lt;package-name&gt;</code>